 Abstract

-Introduction: Overweight adults have an increased risk of COVID-19-related mortality.
-The interplay of culture and religion in this context has been minimally examined.
-This study examined the relationships between perceived health risks, health behaviors, and obesity among diverse adults in Israel during the COVID-19 pandemic.
+Introduction: Overweight adults face an increased risk of COVID-19-related mortality.
+The interplay of culture and religion in this context has been minimally examined to date.
+This study thus explored the relationships between perceived health risks, health behaviors, and obesity among diverse adults in Israel during the COVID-19 pandemic.

 Methods: An online cross-sectional study was distributed among diverse adults in Israel during the pandemic.

 Results: Participants included 636 adults: 69.1% Jewish, 26.5% Muslim, and 4.4% “other.”
 Jewish adults scored lower than Muslim and other adults on perceived personal risk (p<0.001), risk of infection spread (p<0.001), and engagement in preventative behaviors (p<0.005).
-Higher BMI predicted higher personal risk and subsequently predicted a higher likelihood of engaging in preventative behaviors (p<0.001).
+Higher BMI predicted higher personal risk and a higher likelihood of engaging in preventative behaviors (p<0.001).

-Discussion: Healthcare providers for diverse populations should consider the influence of religion and culture on health practices and recommend relevant lifestyle modification to reduce risks associated with COVID-19, particularly among obese adults.
+Discussion: Healthcare providers for diverse populations should consider the influence of religion and culture on health practices and recommend relevant lifestyle modifications to reduce risks associated with COVID-19, particularly among obese adults.

 Key words: Preventive health behaviors, COVID-19, BMI, cultural diversity, religion